 I love Peanut Brittle (and now Pumpkin Seed Brittle) and have been making it for so long that I have the recipe memorized and no longer need the handwritten recipe card that I painstakingly copied from the recipe book that came with my mom’s first microwave.
 For anyone keeping track, that was one of the many appliances my dad bought for my mom for Christmas over the years.

 Step 2: Add the pepitas/pumpkin seeds and heat again.
-Step 3: Stir in butter and vanilla and heat for the last time.
+Stir in butter and vanilla and heat for the last time.

 I love how quickly the mixture turns frothy – this means it is ready to be poured onto a parchment-lined baking sheet.
 Be careful when pouring as the mixture is extremely hot and will burn if it touches your skin.
 Don’t stir – but do gently shift the baking sheet from side to side to spread the mixture.

 It will start to harden immediately.
 In just 5 to 10 minutes, it should fully set and be ready to enjoy.
 Your bowl will also likely be crusted in this hard candy, but don’t worry; just soak it in warm water, and it will be easy to clean.
 Peanut brittle or pumpkin seed brittle can make a great gift – for friends, family, teachers, or colleagues for any holiday or reason.